Skip to main content

 Once Fitzrovia Noir was incorporated as a CIC in 2011, I realised that if I didn’t help other artists I was working with make a claim, they never would.
 We work together and our images are often reproduced in the same publications or appear together on the same TV news item, so this really simplifies the process.
 As creative director, I commission graphic designers, film makers and artists, overseeing the production and monitoring the outputs to ensure everything is of the best quality.
 We’ve supported emerging photographers such as Jonathan Turner, whose practice Fitzrovia Noir has continuously backed for more than 15 years, commissioning the artist to make new work, featuring his work in our publications and raising his creative profile.
 Considering my decades as a photographer across various industries, I’d say Fitzrovia Noir is run as a hybrid of a touring rock band and an advertising agency, taking best practice learned there – planning, strategy and artist development – as successful knowledge transfer.

-Payback really does give our artists a boost, in that their work is being recognised as well as financially rewarded.
 Our members are facing huge challenges as creators, issues that Berlin-based think-tank CIRCE are exploring with their London Lab at City University.
 I am involved in their research that asks how have artists navigated the ABC – Austerity Brexit Covid –- of the last 13+ years.
 Findings will not just be disseminated academically but also act as a toolbox and guide for survival of organisations like ours and individual creative practitioners.
 Arts grants are becoming more difficult to secure from established sources, so we are increasingly collaborating with independent trusts, private collections, and others that need some imagination to convince.

 International exchanges are very important for us, we’ve worked from New Zealand to Venezuela and hosted artists from Brazil to Hong Kong in sites as diverse as a 13th Century château and a 200-year-old Tyneside pithead.
 Our most recent commission is a double portrait by French photorealist Zabou and spray paint pointillist Jimmy C, on a 10m square wall in Poplar, supported the GLA’s Commission for Diversity in the Public Realm."

-About Garry Hunter / Fitzrovia Noir
+About Fitzrovia Noir

-Established in 2011, Fitzrovia Noir has been committed to activities which broaden access to the arts, working with many groups and engaging a wide range of residents in neglected neighbourhoods across London and North East England.
+Established in 2011, Fitzrovia Noir has been committed to activities that broaden access to the arts, working with many groups and engaging a wide range of residents in neglected neighbourhoods across London and North East England.

 Website: https://fitzrovianoir.com/